ristotoldsep/My-Tech-Stack/README.md

 # My Tech Stack
 ---
 List of the technologies and tools I have learned and used over time.
 Updating it as I progress.
+TLDR: Familiar with several languages/libraries/frameworks/platforms - Trying to master MERN stack & also Wordpress for faster development.

 ## Web/Frontend
 * HTML